-PINK to 5% B PINK to 5% BLOOM (continued) PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS Black knot of plum (continued) thiophanate-methyl MOA 1 Topsin-M 70W plus captan MOA M4 Captan 50W or Captec 4L 1.5 lb 3 lb 2 qt +++ 24 hrs/0 days (2) Workers must be informed in a manner they can understand: that residues in the treated area may be highly irritating to their eyes. that they should take precautions, such as refraining from rubbing their eyes, to keep the residues out of their eyes. that if they do get residues in their eyes, they should immediately flush their eyes using the eyeflush container that is located at the decontamination site or using other readily available clean water. how to operate the eyeflush container.
+PINK to 5% BLOOM (continued)

+Pest(s) Material(s) Formulated Product/Acre Effectiveness REI/PHI Remarks Black knot of plum (continued) thiophanate-methyl MOA 1 Topsin-M 70W plus captan MOA M4 Captan 50W or Captec 4L 1.5 lb 3 lb 2 qt +++ 24 hr/0 days (2) Workers must be informed in a manner they can understand: that residues in the treated area may be highly irritating to their eyes. that they should take precautions, such as refraining from rubbing their eyes, to keep the residues out of their eyes. that if they do get residues in their eyes, they should immediately flush their eyes using the eyeflush container that is located at the decontamination site or using other readily available clean water. how to operate the eyeflush container.
 Use thiophanate-methyl only once per year, as resistance develops very readily to benzimidazole class fungicides.
 Always tank-mix thiophanate-methyl with a fungicide having a different mechanism of action, such as captan